lgatto/TeachingMaterial/r4p/README.md

 Package vignettes are overview package documentations.
 They generally provide a complete use case demonstrating the package's functionality.
-All Biocondcuctor software packages have vignettes in addition to all function manuals.
+All Bioconductor software packages have vignettes in addition to all function manuals.

 ## Proteomics/MS data structures